triggermesh/docs/docs/guides/creatingadls.md

     retry: 2
 ```

-Here a [Broker](https://knative.dev/docs/eventing/broker/) named `events` with a [Dead Letter Sink](https://knative.dev/docs/eventing/event-delivery/) configured to send the events to a [Service](https://github.com/knative/specs/blob/main/specs/serving/knative-api-specification-1.0.md#service) `sockeye` is configured with a `backoffDelay` of `0.5s`, a `backoffPolicy` of `exponential`, and a `retry` number of 2 (more info about those properties can be found [here](https://knative.dev/docs/eventing/event-delivery/#configuring-subscription-event-delivery).
+Here a Broker named `demo` is configured with the following delivery options:

+- 2 retries on failure, backing off exponentialy with a 0.5 seconds factor.
+This is not the focus of this article but it is recommended to setup retries before giving up on delivery and sending to the DLS.
+- Dead letter sink pointing to a service named `event-failure-capture`.
+You can request the creation of this Broker even if the service does not exists yet.

 ### Step 2: Create the PingSource